top of page

 This service is available on St. John's Youtube and Facebook channels.

-Lessons & Anthems for the Church year 4:00 p.m.
-Sunday at Myers Park Presbyterian Church.
+Evensong 4:00 p.m.
+Sunday at Myers Park Baptist Church.

 Enrollment: